 In this tab, merchants are able to upload a .xls file as their dispute documentation for the WishPost team to review.
 Note that a template dispute file is available for merchants to download and refer to; when uploading their own dispute file, merchants must utilize the same format and content structure laid out in the template file for their dispute information to be processed smoothly.
 The easiest way to achieve this is to download the template first, fill out the correct information directly in the template, rename the file properly, and upload the file here.

 To download the template dispute file, simply click “template downloads”:

-In the .xls template file downloaded, merchants will be able to dispute against three types of logistics-related penalties:
+In the .xls template file downloaded, merchants will be able to dispute against three types of logistics-related infractions and/or fee charges:

 - Parcel weight: shown as the “Weight” tab below;

 - Sensitive/special parcels: shown as the “Sensitive” tab below;

 - Parcel’s delayed arrival (more than 168 hours from the order’s released time) at the designated EPC and/or Advanced Logistics Program warehouse: shown as the “Combine Order” tab below.